Basil Kumquat Grilled Chicken Skewers with Cauliflower Steaks

 - 4 Kumquats, sliced thin

-In a large, shallow bowl or a gallon sized zip top bag, combine half of the vinaigrette with the chicken.
-Allow to marinade for at least 30 minutes or up to 2 hours.
+- In a large, shallow bowl or a gallon sized zip top bag, combine half of the vinaigrette with the chicken.
+Allow to marinate for at least 30 minutes or up to 2 hours.
 Reserve the other half of the vinaigrette.

 I’ve partnered with Bertolli to create this recipe for Basil Kumquat Grilled Chicken Skewers with Cauliflower Steaks.
 The opinions and text are all mine.